dotnet/docs/docs/core/diagnostics/eventsource-instrumentation.md

 ## Optimizing performance for high volume events

 The EventSource class has a number of overloads for WriteEvent, including one for variable number of arguments.
 When none of the other overloads matches, the params method is called.
-Unforetunately, the params overload is relatively expensive.
+Unfortunately, the params overload is relatively expensive.
 In particular it:

 1. Allocates an array to hold the variable arguments
 2. Casts each parameter to an object which causes allocations for value types